-My daughter ‘Sugar’ suggested that I make a vision board for 2020.
-Additionally, she recommended making a gratitude board for 2019.
-Don’t you think that’s a great idea?
-The thing is, I make it a point to express gratitude for the activities of the day.
+My daughter Sugar suggested that I make a vision board for 2020.
+Additionally, she recommended making a gratitude board for the past year.
+I think it’s a great idea.
+As it is, I make it a point to express my thanks daily.
 But, to tell the truth, sometimes it comes out sounding kinda dopey.
 I’ve got to put some thought into this.

 How can I get better at manifesting the things and experiences that I want in my life?

-Using my time to create a personal vision board of my dreams and desires can be part of the process.
-With this in mind, if I want to achieve my goals, they have to be important enough for me to put the time in to document them.
+Making time to create a personal vision board can be part of the manifestation process.
+With this in mind, my goals have to be important enough for me to document them.
 And, they have to be easy to access so I can focus the energy to make them real.

-Although I love the idea of affirming to the universe the things that are close to my heart, I’ve got a problem with the traditional method.
-I just don’t see myself buying a bunch of magazines and cutting out images to glue to a poster board.
+I love the idea of affirming to the universe the things that are close to my heart.
+However, I’m not a fan of the traditional way vision boards are created.
+Therefore, you won’t see me buying a bunch of magazines and cutting out images to glue to a poster board.